9Bakabaka/StarLightTeaHouseBot/README.md

 **Warning: This function may take a lot of time and resources.
 If your machine is not powerful enough, the bot may crash.**

 ### About LLM
+Default model is Deepseek.
+If you want to use GPT, you might need to change some code in LLM.py.
+Create a text file named "DSapi.txt" at the same folder as the script and put your token in it.
 Chat with LLM with "/llm \<message\>" or reply a message with "/llm" to send the message.
 All chats are single-turn with no context saved.
 Also use "/llm" to get usages.